AlexOgden/RecceDNS/docs/README.md

 - `-Q` `--quiet` : Don't print any results to the terminal.
 Can be useful for targets with large amount of results that you are outputing to JSON.

 - `-T` `--threads` : Number of threads to use for subdomain enumeration.
-Defaults to logical cores - 1.
+Defaults to (logical cores - 1), however if cores is greater than 6 it will default to 6.

 ## Example Usage